Infotrend-Inc/OpenAI_WebUI/README.md

 ## 1.1.
 Supported models

-We have added means to inform the end-user when a model is `retired`, `legacy` or `current`.
+We have added means to inform the end-user when a model is `deprecated`, `legacy` or `current`.
-- `retired` models are not available for use anymore.
+- `deprecated` models are not available for use anymore.
-- `legacy` models will be retired at a specified date.
+- `legacy` models will be deprecated at a specified date.
 - `current` models are available.

-The tool will automatically discard known (per the release) `retired` models and inform the end user.
+The tool will automatically discard known (per the release) `deprecated` models and inform the end user.
 Similarly, the tool will note when a model is `legacy`.
 Please update your model selection accordingly.